bshashikadze/pepquantify/README.md

 devtools::install_github("bshashikadze/pepquantify")
 ```

-Additionally you will need an MS-EmpiRe package installed to perform normalization & quantification
+Additionally (if you did not already) you will need an MS-EmpiRe package installed to perform normalization & quantification
 See: https://github.com/zimmerlab/MS-EmpiRe

 ## Example script